 heads-gears-tug-of-war-free-speech-feat

 As a co>lab participant, you are responsible for preparing one 20-minute speech, more like a presentation, that your colleagues will interpret simultaneously.
-You’ll need to prepare a PowerPoint for your speech ahead of time, which your colleagues will use to prepare.
+You’ll need to prepare presentation slides for your speech ahead of time, which your colleagues will use to prepare.

-If a PowerPoint doesn’t seem relevant to your particular speech, you must provide speaking notes.
-We want to set our colleagues up for success!
+If slides don’t seem relevant to your particular speech, you can provide speaking notes.
+We just want to have something to set our colleagues up for success!

 Your simultaneous speech